ENR813/BlenderBulletPhysicsAddon/README.md

 - There is some GUI Code Available in BrokenExampleGuiCode.py For A Quick startup/ lazy references may be helpful for building a GUI in Blender

 # Requirements For Building:

--Visual Studio 2017 or higher
+- Visual Studio 2017 or higher
--Bullet Physics (Install this preferably with vcpackage) -CMake
+- Bullet Physics (Install this preferably with vcpackage)
+- CMake
--PyBinds (Just Copy the folder from the github into this directory e.g BlenderBulletPhysicsAddon/PyBinds)
+- PyBinds (Just Copy the folder from the github into this directory e.g BlenderBulletPhysicsAddon/PyBinds)

 # Setup, Tutorial, Tips For Building On Windows x64:
 you will need to build it because it isnt finisched yet (missing gui only testing)